You can configure the time settings on a host manually, or you can synchronize the time and date of the host by using an NTP server.

 - Select an option for setting the time and date of the host.

-From the NTP Service Startup Policy drop-down list, select an option for starting and stopping the NTP service on the host.
+- From the NTP Service Startup Policy drop-down menu, select an option for starting and stopping the NTP service on the host.

-You can use the Start, Stop, or Restart buttons to control the status of the NTP service on the host manually at any time no matter of the selected startup policy for the NTP service.
+You can use the Start, Stop, or Restart buttons to control the status of the NTP service on the host manually at any time.
+This manual process bypasses the selected startup policy for the NTP service.
 For the Start and stop manually policy, you always use the buttons to control the status of the NTP service.

 - Click OK.